ammarqureshi/flow-control/README.md

-# flow-control
+# Flow control

-## Design and implemented two flow control approaches, Stop&Wait and Go-Back-B(GBN).
-## Aim of this project was to get to know sockets, datagram packets and threads and to design a protocol i.e. packet layout and packet handling, for communication between two nodes.
+### Design and implemented two flow control approaches, Stop&Wait and Go-Back-B(GBN).
+Aim of this project was to get to know sockets, datagram packets and threads and to design a protocol i.e. packet layout and packet handling, for communication between two nodes.